TULiberalArts/Economics/pages/resources.md

 Also, data from the 2010 U.S. Census tells us that Economics majors have some of the best compensated careers.
 The table below shows a comparison of compensation data for a few selected majors, to put this claim in perspective.
 The data comes from the digital edition of the Wall Street Journal, November 14, 2011, and it is based on the report [What’s it Worth](http://cew.georgetown.edu/whatsitworth) by the Georgetown University Center on Education and the Workforce.

-Major fieldUnemployment1st 25% earningsMedian earningsTop 75% earnings.
+Major field Unemployment, 1st 25% earnings, Median earnings, Top 75% earnings.

 - Computer science: 5.6%	$50,000	$77,000	$102,000
 - ECONOMICS: 6.3%	$42,000	$69,000	$108,000